No

 When the European Communities were founded, a small audit board was put in place to carry out checks on its finances.
 Over time, the Communities' budget grew, and the European Parliament took on responsibility for budgetary control.
 It became clear that the audit board no longer had sufficient powers or resources to do what was required of it.

-Heinrich Aigner, the chairman of the European Parliament’s Committee on Budgetary Control, recognised the weaknesses of the European Communities' audit arrangements, and argued the case for setting up a truly independent external audit body.
+Heinrich Aigner, the chairman of the European Parliament’s Committee on Budgetary Control, recognised the weaknesses of the European Communities' audit arrangements and argued the case for setting up a truly independent external audit body.
 The result was the European Court of Auditors, a new body established by the Treaty of Brussels on .
 The ECA started work in , with its headquarters in Luxembourg.
 Hans Kutscher, the President of the European Court of Justice, hailed it at the time as the Communities' “financial conscience”.

 • An EU institution

-The Maastricht Treaty, which entered into force on , gave the ECA the status of an institution of the European institution.
+The Maastricht Treaty, which entered into force on , gave the ECA the status of an institution of the European Union.
 Putting the ECA on an equal footing with the Parliament, Council and Commission enhanced its independence and authority.
-The Maastricht Treaty also entrusted the ECA with the task of issuing an annual statement of assurance on the reliability of the EU’s accounts, and the legality and regularity of the transactions underlying them.
+The Maastricht Treaty also entrusted the ECA with the task of issuing an annual statement of assurance on the reliability of the EU’s accounts and the legality and regularity of the transactions underlying them.

 • An extended audit mandate